-I recently had the pleasure of reading Contact, and one of the aspects I most admired about it was Dr. Sagan’s humble suggestion that communication with an alien race would compel mankind to reassess its internal conflicts and prejudices.
+I recently had the pleasure of reading Contact, and one of the aspects I most admired about it was Dr. Sagan’s humble suggestion that communication with an alien race would compel mankind to reassess its internal conflicts, wars, and prejudices.

 Imagining Earth’s Reaction to News of Alien Life

 “By now, the news of the Message from Vega had reached every nook and cranny of the planet Earth. […] Amidst the sectarian commentary, there was also—all over the world, it was now apparent—a sense of wonder, even of awe.
 Something transforming, something almost miraculous was happening.
 The air was full of possibility, a sense of a new beginning.

 There were still political conflicts, some of them—like the continuing South African crisis—serious.
 But there was also a notable decline in many quarters of the world of jingoist rhetoric and puerile self-congratulatory nationalism.
 There was a sense of the human species, billions of tiny beings spread over the world, collectively presented with an unprecedented opportunity, or even a grave common danger.
 To many, it seemed absurd for the contending nation states to continue their deadly quarrels when faced with a nonhuman civilization of vastly greater capabilities.